facial-emotion-recognition-service/.github/profile/README.md

   16.1.
 Open terminal/cmd in `docker-compose/compose`.
   16.2.
 Run `docker-compose -f docker-compose-ai-bff.yaml up`.
 21. Open the browser to use/test the app.
 See next section.
-22. Stop the dockers by opening a new terminal and running the command: `docker-compose -f docker-compose-ai-bff.yaml down`
+22. Shut down the docker containers by opening a new terminal and running the command: `docker-compose -f docker-compose-ai-bff.yaml down`

 # 5 Instructions on How to Use the App
 1. Open the browser and navigate to the url http://localhost:8080/swagger-ui/index.html